 - Makes progress in history as we set suitable learning opportunities that respond to each child’s different needs.

-- Aware of their ‘community’, giving opportunities to understand how their community and the local environment of Wednesfield has changed over time.
+- Aware of their ‘community’, giving opportunities to understand how their community has developed over time, and what it was like in the past.

-- Children will use their natural curiosity and engage in rich experiences that provide ‘possibilities’ to use their imagination, become increasingly ambitious, think critically and solve problems
+- Children will use their natural curiosity and engage in rich experiences that provide ‘possibilities’ to use their imagination, think creatively and become increasingly ambitious.

 We recognise the fact that in all classes there are children of widely-different abilities in history and we seek to provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this by: